ilenhanako/it-kid-book/teenager/start_with_js.md

 I want it more functional.
 When you click a button, it should shout or turn upside down.
 This is where I need a JavaScript.
 Yay!

+## Simple JavaScript to start with?
+An example of a simple Javascript command.

+`<script>
+alert('adelaine')
+</script>`

+_alert ?_ What is that?
+An alert is a pop up. _adelaine_ is a example name or quote that you want to show in your popup.
+Try making your own pop up now!

 ## How to add JavaScript?
 In HTML, the opening tag for HTML is '<div>' aand its closing tag is '</div>'

-## Simple JavaScript to start with?
+_RECALL: What is a tag? _
+_A tag is used in the _

+JavaScript commands are placed within `<script>` and `</script>` The above example(alert pop up) has an opening and closing tag.
+By seeing the tag's name, we can tell that the command used is a Javascript command.
+Thus, always remember to put an opening and closing tag when

 ## How to test?
+-
 ## JavaScript function?

 ## How to bind a button click to JavaScript function?